Exposing your skin to the sun is essential

 Sunlight alters your mood, it makes you more cheerful.

-It gives you a general sense of well-being.
+It gives you a general feeling of well-being.

 Melanin; the natural sunscreen

-Melanin is the pigment that is responsible for the color of your skin.
+Melanin is the pigment responsible for your skin color.

 It is found in plants, animals, micro-organisms and even in bacteria.